Dianna Boileau: Surgical transition

-At some point following 1962, Boileau began taking feminizing hormones and investigating sex reassignment surgery.
+At some point following 1962, Boileau began taking feminizing hormones and investigating gender-affirming surgery.
 In 1969, she and a friend underwent orchiectomies (removal of the testicles) in New York.

 In 1970, Boileau underwent surgery at Toronto General Hospital to have her remaining male genitals removed and female genitals constructed.
 It was the first time such a surgery had been covered by the Ontario Health Insurance Plan.
-As a precondition, she was required to receive the endorsement of psychiatrists at the newly-established gender clinic in the Clarke Institute of Psychiatry; she stayed for two weeks at the institute in the spring of 1970, undergoing medical tests and interviews.
+As a precondition, she was required to receive the endorsement of psychiatrists at the newly established gender clinic in the Clarke Institute of Psychiatry; she stayed for two weeks at the institute in the spring of 1970, undergoing medical tests and interviews.

 Media coverage and memoir

-Boileau's surgery was the first widely publicized sex reassignment surgery in Canada, being noted in the press, though she was not identified by name.
-A story in the Globe and Mail on April 23, 1970 used the headline "Identity concealed: Sex change surgery is first for Canada".
+Boileau's surgery was the first widely publicized gender-affirming surgery in Canada, being noted in the press, though she was not identified by name.
+A story in the Globe and Mail on April 23, 1970, used the headline "Identity concealed: Sex change surgery is first for Canada."
 This claim has been repeated widely in the media, and by Boileau herself in her memoir, though historians have identified other cases which may have slightly predated Boileau and the Toronto Star reported in 1967 on a surgery in Toronto.

 While recovering from surgery, Boileau was approached by journalist Felicity Cochrane, who hoped to cover her story for the women's magazine Chatelaine.
 In the course of the interview process, the two agreed to collaborate on a book-length account of Boileau's story, for which they would split the profits.
 As the phenomenon of "transsexualism" was considered shocking at the time, they had difficulty finding a Canadian publisher for the book, eventually settling on the New York publisher Pyramid Books.
 The book, entitled Behold, I Am a Woman was published in March 1972.
 It was credited as being "by Dianna as told to Felicity Cochrane", and featured a photo of Boileau on the cover.
 The dedication reads: "To my parents and to Dr. Betty Steiner and the doctors and nursing staff of Toronto General Hospital".

 In September 1970, Boileau and Cochrane embarked on a publicity tour to promote the upcoming book.
 In May 1972, Boileau was interviewed for a CBC Television program on women's issues, though the program never made it to air.
 She was interviewed in a 1973 episode of the Canadian news magazine program W5 on the topic of trans women.